-Once you have had that important conversation, there are two important legal documents – a Healthcare Proxy and Advance Directive – to complete in order to make sure that your wishes are clearly stated and respected when the time comes.
+Once you have had that important conversation, there are two important legal documents – a healthcare proxy and a living will – to complete in order to make sure that your wishes are clearly stated and respected when the time comes.

 Dr. Dietzen noted that is important to make sure the person you identify as your proxy is someone who understands your wishes.

 “We often think of our spouse or parents as being able to make those decisions for us, but they may not be the right person because of the emotional burden their decision will carry.
 That’s why it is so important to put your wishes in writing, and to select someone who is emotionally able to carry out your wishes and who can answer any questions the doctor may have about your care,” she said.

 A living will is a legal document in which you state your wishes regarding end-of-life medical care.
 This includes the types of treatments you do and do not want such as “do not resuscitate (via CPR)" or “intubate” to help the patient breathe.

 According to Mass.
 Medical Society, Massachusetts is one of only three states that recognizes healthcare proxies but does not recognize living wills.
 But they say living wills are still potentially useful “because they guide agents and physicians about the types of choices a person would make."

 NHDD was founded by a healthcare lawyer named Nathan Kottkamp with the aim of providing "clear, concise, and consistent information on healthcare decision-making."
 The Conversation Project oversees the annual observance in April to inspire, educate and empower the public and providers about the importance of advance care planning.